 The Bachelor of Science is the recommended program for those students planning on professional careers in chemistry, and includes preparation for graduate programs in chemistry.
 Those students planning a career in medical technology may substitute for their senior year's work one year at an accredited school of medical technology, finally receiving the Bachelor of Science degree from ENC.
-Below are the requirements for the BS in Chemistry degree:
+Students are required to:

-- Fulfill all General Degree Requirements see above - Fulfill all General Education Requirements see page 10, 37 credits - Fulfill all Chemistry (BS) Major Requirements see below
+- Fulfill all General Degree requirements see above - Fulfill all General Education requirements see page 10, 37 credits - Fulfill all Chemistry (BS) Major requirements see below